OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 Co-Simulating an Existing Composite Model
 -----------------------------------------
-This section demonstrates how to load an existing double pendulum composite model,co-simulate it, and look at the results using OMEdit.
+This section demonstrates how to load an existing composite model, co-simulate it, and look at the results using OMEdit.

 Loading a Composite Model for Co-Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will use the "Double pendulum" composite model which is a multibody system that consists of three sub-models: Two OpenModelica **Shaft** sub-models (**Shaft1** and **Shaft2**) and one **SKF/BEAST bearing** sub-model that together build a double pendulum.
-The **SKF/BEAST bearing** sub-model is a simplified model with only three balls to speed up the simulation. **Shaft1** is connected with a spherical joint to the world coordinate system.
-The end of **Shaft1** is connected via a TLM interface to the outer ring of the BEAST bearing model.
-The inner ring of the bearing model is connected via another TLM interface to **Shaft2**.
-Together they build the double pendulum with two **shafts**, one spherical OpenModelica joint, and one BEAST bearing.

-To load the double pendulum composite model, select **File > Open Composite Model(s)** from the menu and select pendulum.xml.
+To load the composite model, select **File > Open Composite Model(s)** from the menu and select compositemodel.xml.

 OMEdit loads the composite model and show it in the **Libraries Browser**.
-Double-clicking the composite model in the **Libraries Browser** will display the double pendulum composite model as shown below in :numref:`tlm-double-pendulum-compositemodel`.
+Double-clicking the composite model in the **Libraries Browser** will display the composite model as shown below in :numref:`tlm-double-pendulum-compositemodel`.

 .. figure :: media/tlm-double-pendulum-compositemodel.png
   :name: tlm-double-pendulum-compositemodel

-  Double Pendulum Composite Model.
+  Composite Model with 3D View.

 Co-Simulating the Composite Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^